-With a validated health and safety management system, your company can identify and assess your workplace risks, then systematically control hazards to protect your employees.
-This ongoing process will allow you to build a workplace culture of proactive safety complying with occupational health and safety (OH&S) regulations and promoting continuous improvement.
+With a validated health and safety management system (HSMS), your company can identify and assess your workplace risks, then systematically control hazards to protect your employees.
+This ongoing process will allow you to build a workplace culture of proactive safety complying with the Government of Alberta’s (GOA) occupational health and safety (OHS) regulations while promoting continuous improvement.

-To qualify for the SECOR program your company cannot have more than ten employees.
-Included in this number are all staff covered under your WCB account (for example, this includes owners, managers, clerical or administrative staff, part-time workers, temporary staff, family members and volunteers.)
+To qualify for the SECOR program, your company cannot have more than 10 employees at any given time within the past 12 months.
+Included in this number are all staff covered under your Workers’ Compensation Board (WCB-) Alberta account (for example, this includes owners, managers, clerical or administrative staff, part-time workers, temporary staff, family members, and volunteers).

 Steps to Take

-The process to obtaining a Certificate of Recognition for small employers is as follows:
+The process to obtaining a SECOR is as follows:

-- Your company will be required to have an active Alberta WCB account.
+- Your company will be required to have an active WCB-Alberta account.

 - A full-time employee at your company must complete the following SECOR courses (Note: it does not have to be one person completing all three courses, each course can be divided among several employees):

-- Principals of Health & Safety Management (PHSM)
+- Small Employer Health & Safety Management (SECOR) or Principles of Health & Safety Management (PHSM)